-- 1. Encourage crop and livestock production farming as a local economic development strategy. - 2.
-Encourage businesses that add value to agricultural products through processing, packaging and marketing as a local economic development strategy. - 3.
-Encourage entrepreneurial activity such as the sale of locally grown and created products and services from roadside markets and home-based sales. - 4.
-Encourage job-training programs at area schools and local colleges that help local workers and employers develop the work skills necessary to stay competitive in a global economy. - 5.
-Encourage one or more annual local events, such as a community festival, to attract visitors and support local civic groups and entrepreneurs.
+- Consider joining other municipalities and the county to support a countywide economic development and tourism organizations that uses an agreed on formula to set annual budget contributions. - 2.
+Encourage efforts to provide broadband internet service throughout the county to enable people to work from home. - 3.
+Encourage home-based entrepreneurial activities that have minimal impact on adjacent properties. - 4.
+Encourage crop and livestock production farming as a local economic development strategy. - 5.
+Encourage businesses that add value to agricultural products through processing, packaging and marketing as a local economic development strategy. - 6.
+Encourage entrepreneurial activity such as the sale of locally grown and created products and services from roadside markets and home-based sales. - 7.
+Encourage entrepreneurial activity that seeks to market local recreational and cultural resources and is compatible with this Comprehensive Plan. - 8.
+Encourage job-training programs at area schools and local colleges that help local workers and employers develop the work skills necessary to stay competitive in a global economy. - 9.
+Encourage one or more annual local events, such as a community festival, to attract visitors and support local civic groups and entrepreneurs. - 10.
+Encourage programs and groups that work to preserve historic buildings and cultural resources as a way to develop tourism and enable the community to better attract new residents.